AdanJSuarez/S-Expression-Calculator/README.md

 # S-expression calculator
 =======================

-Write a command line program that acts as a simple calculator: it takes a single argument as an expression and prints out the integer result of evaluating it.
+This is a command line program that acts as a simple calculator: it takes a single argument as an expression and prints out the integer result of evaluating it.

-Assuming the program is implemented in Python, invocations should look like:
+Invocations look like:

     $ ./calc.py 123
     123

     $ ./calc.py "(add 12 12)"
     24

-You're free to use whatever programming language you like, the invocation above is just an example.
-The general point of taking an argument and printing out its evaluation is the only contract to abide by.

 Expression syntax
 -----------------